-Both an MVP and a prototype are useful approaches to validate and verify the assumptions about your startup idea.
+While comparing minimum viable product vs prototype, we can outline that they are both useful approaches to validate and verify the assumptions about your startup idea.
 Each method plays a crucial role in the development process and defining what and how to build.
 However, they have distinct goals in the design flow.

 A product prototype only displays the functionality and doesn’t need to operate entirely.
 On the flipside, an MVP is already a functional product, albeit simple, ready to go on the market.
 It could be further improved and scaled.

+The difference between MVP and prototypes can easily be explained with examples.
 When you want to test the system, see it working, and surprise the investors, go with an interactive prototype.
-In case you need to confirm your assumptions about the product’s value and roll the functional product to the market, build an MVP.
+In case you need to confirm your assumptions about the product’s value and roll the functional product to the market, build a minimum viable product.

-Need help creating a prototype or an MVP?
+Need help creating an MVP or a prototype?
 Let’s discuss how we can help!